zlogic/mendix-docs/content/en/docs/private-platform/reference/admin/pmp-ref-admin-manage.md

 #### Import from CDN

-To enable content import from a Content Delivery Network, follow these steps:
+To import content from a Content Delivery Network, follow these steps:

-1. Download the Marketplace Bundle with contents available in a zip file.
-If you do not have access to the bundle, contact your Mendix point of contact.
-2. Unzip the files to an internal location which Private Mendix Platform can access via HTTP or HTTPS.
-Do not change the directory structure.
-3. If using a self-signed certificate for your internal locations, configure Mendix Operator to trust your private Certificate Authorities.
-For more information, see [Creating a Private Cloud Cluster](/developerportal/deploy/standard-operator/#custom-tls).
-4. In the **Import Content** tab, in the **Marketplace import bundle URL** field, enter the root URL of the *package.json* file included in the Marketplace download.

-    For example, if the *package.json* can be accessed at the URL `https://<your domain>/release/marketplace/Marketplace-1.0/package.json`, enter the following URL: `https://<your domain>/release/marketplace/Marketplace-1.0/`.

-    {{< figure src="/attachments/private-platform/pmp-config3.png" class="no-border" >}}

-5. Set the toggle **Enable content import with external source** to **ON**.
-6. Click **Save** to enable content import from this bundle.
+1. Ensure that your system administrator has [configured the Marketplace import bundle URL](/private-mendix-platform/reference-guide/admin/system/#configure-import).
-7. In the **Import Content** > **Import from CDN** tab, you can now view the available downloads.
+2. In the **Import Content** > **Import from CDN** tab, view and download the available content items.

 ### Deployment